Danielratmiroff/terminaider/README.md

 Terminaider is a CLI that brings AI-powered assistance directly to your terminal.

-Interact with an AI chat interface to get instant help, code analysis, and more—all without leaving your command line.
+Interact with an AI chat interface to get instant help, code analysis, and more — all without leaving your command line.

 ![Demo](resources/terminaider_demo.gif)